SECURITY SPOTLIGHT - A Tale of Two Executives : The CEO & The CISO

 I mean, I was, you know, I studied computer science and law and business, you know, and went to a lot of school.

-But by far, even in my job, the most important sort of time that I spent in school studying things was actually in English literature.
+But by far, even in my job, the most important sort of time that I spent in school studying things was actually in English literature, because I think it helped me be a better communicator across the organization.

-And fundamentally, like that's every executive's job is how do I communicate clearly what it is I know.
+And fundamentally, like, that's every executive's job is how do I communicate clearly what it is I know.

 So, you know, I wish, I guess I wish that more people on our technical teams would have taken more humanities courses.